lsst-sims/sims_featureScheduler_runs5.0/baseline_production/README.md

 * Looks like there is a slight difference compared to baselien due to change in alt az shadow mask size.

-* Haveing surveys ignore ToO observations
+* Having surveys ignore ToO observations